gerriarte/nougram_web/Quotai - DS/Design System for AgenciaOps/src/USAGE_GUIDE.md

 ## 💬 Support

-For questions or feedback about AgenciaOps design system:
+For questions or feedback about Nougram design system:
 - Review the **DESIGN_SYSTEM.md** for technical details
 - Check component specifications
 - Refer to Material Design 3 guidelines